apradhan81741/Test/README.md

-# Testing Features on git
+# Testing Features on git is easy
 testing git commands